-It is located 28 kilometers from the city of Cusco, in the province of Urubamba, at 3,780 meters above sea level.
-The town is flanked by large snow-capped mountains such as Salkantay, Verónica and Soray, and the Huaypo and Piuray lagoons.
+Located 28 kilometers from the city of Cusco, at 3780 meters above sea level, it belongs to the province of Urubamba and is surrounded by snow-capped mountains such as Salkantay, Verónica, and Soray, as well as the Huaypo and Piuray lagoons.

 Chinchero is one of the few places where it seems that time does not pass, since Inca traditions and culture still persist.
 The people who inhabit it are of Inca blood and the predominant language is Quechua, although almost all the inhabitants of this area speak Spanish as a second language.